AmiPoke/sub_pub_mqtt/README.md

 All Parameters are stored in `config.ini`.
 An empty file will be generated of not existent.

-At the Moment only unencrypted Connections are supported.
+At the Moment, only unencrypted Connections are supported.

 ## Example Configfile